mohammedOwaiskh/documind/docs/architecture.md

 In RAG-based AI Systems, measuring the output quality is very important.
 Hence, this engine will use RAGAS and an LLM-as-a-judge to score the outputs.
 Moreover, a golden-test set of 30-50 manually created question-answer pairs will be created to test the system failures.

 ### 4.2.
 Observability
-Since all of the multi-agent system is wrapped under REST endpoints, tracing the request flow in a well-structured JSON log will be implemented with either LangSmith or Phoenix.
+Since all the multi-agent system is wrapped under REST endpoints, tracing the request flow in a well-structured JSON log will be implemented with either LangSmith or Phoenix.
 Each log will have consistent fields like ``trace_id``, ``model``, ``status``, etc., to ensure better traceability and observability.
 Moreover, endpoints like  `/metrics` and `/health` will be exposed.

 ### 4.3.
 Deployment